ahmedmmkms/TORCS_Simulink_Client/README.md

 The file TestModel.slx contains a simple demo for cruise control and lane keeping system.
 The controllers are just for testing basic functionalities of the S-function.

 [1] Loiacono, Daniele, Luigi Cardamone, and Pier Luca Lanzi.
 "Simulated car racing championship: Competition software manual." arXiv preprint arXiv:1304.1672 (2013).

+Please, cite this work as:
+Sherif, M. M., Ahmed, A. M., Moustafa, A. M., & Moness, M. (2019).
+Optimal Control of Lane Keeping System Using Simulated Annealing and Linear Quadratic Regulator.
+In 2019 15th International Computer Engineering Conference (ICENCO).
+IEEE.
+Retrieved from https://doi.org/10.1109%2Ficenco48310.2019.9027294